heremaps/naksha/docs/BINARY.md

     ||all_obj
 )) FROM result
 ```
-This is again highly efficient, because, even while Postgres has to perform a couple of byte-array aggregations, that cost some CPU and memory, eventually we only return one row with one column, compressed.
+This is again highly efficient, because, even while Postgres has to perform a couple of byte-array aggregations, that cost some CPU time and memory, eventually we only return one row with one column, compressed.
 This reduced not only the amount of byte transferred, it as well avoids that a client has to perform multiple reads, therefore avoids that Postgres need to create a cursor, and letting the client fetch row by row.

 As shown here, the query, and tuple loading from the database, is solved efficiently.